nardzy/progress-md/README.md

-# florrio mob/petal status viewer
+# florrio sewer markdown maker

 ## what is ./client?

-for yajusenpai source code
+for yajusenpai source code /unused functions